anoma/anoma/USAGE.md

 to an arbitrary Anoma node.

 ```
-Your Client <---> Anoma Client <---> Anoma Node
+Your Client <---> Anoma LocalDomain <---> Anoma Node
                    Full API            Full API
                    + Prove
                    + RunNock
 ```

-The API of the Anoma Client is the same as the one of the Anoma Node, save for the `prove` and `runNock` endpoints which allow clients to run Nock code.
+The API of the Anoma LocalDomain is the same as the one of the Anoma Node, save for the `prove` and `runNock` endpoints which allow clients to run Nock code.

 # Setup